steqeq/0000/docs/understand/More-about-how-ROCm-uses-PCIe-Atomics.rst

 *******************
 On a Xeon E5 based system in the BIOS we can turn on above 4GB PCIe addressing, if so he need to set MMIO Base address ( MMIOH Base) and Range ( MMIO High Size) in the BIOS.

-In SuperMicro system in the system bios you need to see the following
+In Supermicro system in the system bios you need to see the following

    * Advanced->PCIe/PCI/PnP configuration-> Above 4G Decoding = Enabled